-The Department of Audiology will begin enrolling students in the Doctor of Audiology program beginning in the Fall semester of 2020.
 The program has received approval from the CSU Chancellor's Office and from the WASC Senior College and University Commission.
 The program has been awarded Developing Status from the Accreditation Commission for Audiology Education.

 The Doctoral program in Audiology (AuD) at San José State University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 This is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of five years.
 The full name, address, and phone number of the CAA accrediting agency is: